cloud-design-dev/tech-lab-demos/SESSION_OUTLINE.md

 - Click Create Cluster
     - Orchestrator: Select Red Hat OpenShift
 	- Infrastructure: Select VPC
-	- Virtual private cloud: Select the VPC that matches your group number from the drop down
+	- Virtual private cloud: Select the VPC that matches your group from the drop down.
-	- Location: No changes needed
+	- Location: Select the subnet for each zone that ends in your group letter.
+For instance group `a` would select `lab-subnet-1-z1-ga` for zone 1 and `lab-subnet-1-z2-ga` for zone 2, and so on.
 	- OpenShift version: No changes needed
 	- OpenShift Container Platform (OCP) license: No changes needed
 	- Worker pool: Scale down default worker pool to 1 node per zone for a total of 3 workers